Introduction

 - Free text fields such as "description" and "notes" columns are widely applied as catch-all entries.

-- Whenever possible, record properties were divided into separate groups, each containing a limited number of options.
+- Whenever possible, properties were divided into seperate groups, each containing a limited number of options.

-- To accommodate required/optional and single/multiple properties from the above groups, different group types were defined, each corresponding to specific DB storage schemas (enums, external lookup, tags and others) and handled by group-type specific code.
+- To accommodate equired/optional and single/multiple properties from the above groups, different group types were defined, each corrosponding to specific DB storage schemas (enums, external lookup tags and onps tables) and are handled by group-type specific code.

-- The different treatment of single vs. aggregate records is assisted by the dependency system and, generally speaking, handled at the front end at the form level (conditional rendering in Vue forms).
+- The different treatment of single vs. aggregate records is handled at the form (Vue Component) level.

-The design of different module-specific registration systems and front end forms is implemented on a per-application basis.
+The design of different module-specific registration schemas and front end forms are implemented on a per-application basis.